Setting up your Salesforce integration

 Setting up the integration in Mutiny

 Once you've set up your integration user, you can head over to Mutiny to authorize the integration.
-You'll first want to connect to Salesforce, and then install our reporting package to help with our process of writing data back to Salesforce campaigns.

 Connect to Salesforce

-- Navigate to https://app.mutinyhq.com/integrations and click on the Salesforce card.
+1. Navigate to https://app.mutinyhq.com/integrations and click on the Salesforce card.
 Then, select "Connect to Salesforce" in the top right.

-- From there, you'll be taken to a page where you can login to Salesforce.
+2. From there, you'll be taken to a page where you can login to Salesforce.
 Be sure to login using the user you set up earlier.

-- Now you'll want to map the columns that you want to bring into Mutiny.
+4. Now you'll want to map the columns that you want to bring into Mutiny.
 Mutiny maps a number of columns by default, but you can always add in more.
 You'll also have the option to revisit this mapping later on if you choose to add or remove data.

 Comments